22 Day Perth to Darwin

 En-route to Broome we enjoy a leisurely break and take in the glory of the stretching sands of picturesque 80 Mile Beach, one of Australia’s most remarkable hidden gems.
 Enjoy a stroll along the white sandy beach and get some fantastic photos of the azure water, before our final leg into Broome (BL)

 We have 2 free days here in Broome, so you can sit back and relax on the beautiful Cable Beach.
 With 22 km of white sand and crystal waters it’s the ideal place to watch the sunset.
 There are also plenty of things to see and do around town.
-Or you could head up the Dampier Peninsula on a 1 Day Cape Leveque Adventure On Day 13 we will explore this vibrant outback town and share the history as to why this is such a unique place.
-Afterwards, we’ll head down to the beach where we can drive the truck onto the sand for a picnic lunch and try your hand at the best Aussie outdoor sport – beach cricket!
-(B/B/BLD)
+Or you could head up the Dampier Peninsula on a 1 Day Cape Leveque Adventure.
+(B/B)

 We set off into the West Australian outback pretty early today and after a bit of highway driving we reach the Fitzroy River, then it’s all off-road to the Napier Range.
 The main attraction here is Tunnel Creek, a vast cave system that extends 750 metres underground.
 It’s from here that the indigenous warrior Jandamarra waged his rebellion against the colonial authorities – a legacy you’ll learn more about on walk through the tunnel with your guide.
 We camp overnight at Windjana Gorge, once an underwater reef.
 During the wet season a river flows all the way through it, but during the dry it’s really more a series of ponds and billabongs.
 (BLD)

-Bell Gorge is home to a stunning cascade of water flowing from the previous wet season rains that fall in the King Leopold Ranges.
+Spend the morning exploring Windjana Gorge while in the afternoon we journey to Bell Gorge, home to a stunning cascade of water flowing from the previous wet season rains that fall in the King Leopold Ranges.
+A great place to swim!
 Further east, Mt Barnett Station will be our camp for this evening.
 (BLD)

 Day 16 Gibb River Road to El Questro Station